What Is Wrongful Death?

 - Owners of a dog who bites an individual and causes a fatal infection

-- Construction companies who provide unsafe working conditions
+- Construction companies that provide unsafe working conditions

 - Toy manufacturers who produce dangerous toys that lead to a fatality